Kameroni33/COMP-3430/lab3/README.md

 ```

 The main difference with *mutex-lock* is that it made a ton of calls to `futex` (usually int the
-range of 1000000 call), which makes sense because `futex` is the underlying system call that
+range of 1000000 calls), which makes sense because `futex` is the underlying system call that
 `pthread_mutex_lock` makes when trying to lock/unlock a *pthread_mutex* lock.
 So anytime a thread
 called `pthread_mutex_lock` when the lock was already held, it then made the system call `futex` to
 wait until the lock was available and then grab it.